-RealPlayer 11 review
+RealPlayer 11 full review

 What, I hear you cry, is RealPlayer still going?
 Not only is it still going, it’s a thriving concern.
 The number three online media player, behind QuickTime and Windows Media Player, has made it to version 11 with performance and features that keep it in competition with the market leaders.

 It’s been a tough ride though.
 Windows Media Player is still the most popular streaming media solution when talking about all platforms, and the growing popularity of iTunes on both Mac OS and Windows has eaten up a big chunk of RealPlayer’s market share.
 So what’s it doing to fight back?

 To begin with – there is the feature that used to be RealPlayer’s unique selling point – streaming on demand.
 It’s not so impressive now that Windows Media Player does it so well, but free radio and TV feeds are welcome.
 The quality’s dependent on your Internet connection and adapts to it in real time using SureStream technology.
 That’s a given.